octathorp/android_device_nothing_asteroids/README.md

 ## Current status

 - LineageOS 22.2 is booting normally (userdebug variant).
-- SELinux is permissive (forced at BOARD_KERNEL_CMDLINE), so included sepolicies are totally wrong at this moment.
 - Vendor files are obtained from 2506101841 build.
 Should be updated at some point.
 - Some patches must be applied beforehand so that building process is completed successfully (*patches* folder).
 <br>